Parliament, Ottawa, River, Night

 The Lookout Bar (41 York Street, 2nd floor)

-Ottawa’s most popular gay bar has been operating for 20 years, and has one of the best views in the city, with a licenced balcony that overlooks the Byward Market area.
-At The Lookout Bar, every Tuesday and Wednesday is Karaoke night, Thursday is VOD night (you request songs through a phone app and the DJ plays them along with their music videos on multiple screens), and every Saturday is Drag night, featuring Ottawa’s sassiest drag queens!
+Ottawa’s most popular 2SLGBTQ+ bar has been operating for over 20 years and boasts one of the best views in the city, with a licensed balcony overlooking the ByWard Market area.
+At The Lookout Bar, Sunday and Wednesday are karaoke nights, Thursday features local drag competitions, and Friday and Saturday showcase drag shows starring Ottawa’s sassiest drag queens!

 Berlin Nightclub (56 ByWard Market Square – between York and George Streets)